Dave2ooo/oebb-monitor/README.md

 |0100000000000 | ? |
 |1000000000000 | RJ / RJX |

  You can combine as many filters as you like.

-This filter will only show connections with tram or subway
+ This filter for example, will only show connections by tram or subway.
  ```
  products_filter=0000000011000
  ```